Pinaki82/Debian-minimal/defrag-ext4.md

 **TL;DR:** _NO_, **unless** there's **less than 20% space** left.
 In such cases, fragmentation levels may sometimes exceed 20%.

+**NOTE:** Also, SSDs (3.5" SSDs, NVMe drives, Pen Drives, etc.) never require defragmentation.
+Attempting to defragment them can actually shorten their lifespan.
+Please avoid doing that.

 ---

 DDG Search: do ext4 drives need defragmentation